Ballhandling drill (photo by Chris Hansen)

 BEAVERTON, Ore. – The Nike Girls Skills Academy kicked off Thursday night at the Bo Jackson Gymnasium on the Nike World Headquarters.
 In all there are 22 kids here, 18 today with the remaining four slated to join the group tomorrow.
 Unlike an exposure tournament or USA Basketball trials, this event has but one goal _ to make the best better.

-Names you mahy know such as Jacki Gemelos, Tina Charles and Jayne Appel are all here, but there are no college coaches to impress, just a gathering of some very talented prep players and some excellent instruction as only Nike can do.
-Helping out in the Skills academy are WNBA analyst and former professional player and coach Nancy Lieberman, 2002 WNBA All-star and current ESPN analyst Stacey Dales-Shuman and the NCAA's all time leading scorer and 2001 WNBA Rookie of the year Jacki Stiles join the Nike Skills Academy's National Director Kevin Eastman.
+Names you may know such as Jacki Gemelos, Tina Charles and Jayne Appel are all here, but there are no college coaches to impress, just a gathering of some very talented prep players and some excellent instruction as only Nike can do.
+Helping out in the Skills academy are WNBA analyst and former professional player and coach Nancy Lieberman, 2002 WNBA All-star and current ESPN analyst Stacey Dales-Shuman and the NCAA's all-time leading scorer and 2001 WNBA Rookie of the year Jacki Stiles - all joining Nike Skills Academy's National Director Kevin Eastman.
 Eastman is a former collegiate coach and currently is the Director of Player Development for the NBA's Boston Celtics.

 Jacki Gemelos (photo by Glenn Nelson)